-During his time at 13abc, Tony is honored to have received the Emmy for "Best Breaking News 2014."
-It was for his live coverage of a fire that reignited during a newscast.
-The segment was included in a category with news reports from two larger cities, Cleveland and Indianapolis.
+During his time at 13abc, Tony is honored to have received a Lower Great Lakes Regional Emmy for "Best Breaking News 2014."
+It was for his reporting when a smoldering house fire suddenly reignited during a live newscast and Tony knocked on doors of nearby homes to alert neighbors.

 In 2013, Tony was recognized as a regional leader, honored to become one of Toledo's "20 Under 40."